Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Bayesian SUbspace Factor Analysis (SUFA)

 \subsubsection{Resolving Information Switching}

 We now derive the necessary and sufficient conditions for information switching.

 \begin{lemma} Assume that the data admits the marginal distribution in \eqref{eq:ourmodel_marginal} for all the studies.
 Then information switching occurs \emph{if and only if} there exists $\bLambda$, $\bDelta$ and $\bAs$'s such that $\bY_{s,i}\simiid \mn_{d}(\bzero, \bLambda\bLambda\trans+ \bLambda\bAs\bAs\trans\bLambda\trans+\bDelta)$ and $\bigcap_{s=1}^S \cspace{\bAs}$ is non-null or $\mathrm{rank}(\bAs)<\qs$ for all $s$, where $\cspace{\bA}$ denotes the column space of a matrix $\bA$. \end{lemma} Intuitively, a non-null $\bigcap_{s=1}^{S} \cspace{\bAs}$ implies that the $\bAs$ matrices are no longer study-specific.
 As we saw in example \eqref{eq:example}, $\bAs$ can absorb part of the shared variation which is meant to be captured by $\bSigma$.
 Rank deficiencies in the columns leave space for the $\bAs$'s to partially absorb the shared information.
-The Lemma provides requisite insights to avoid this with a very simple condition to ensure $\bSigma$ fully explains the shared covariance. \begin{theorem} If $\sum_{s=1}^{S} \qs\leq q$ then {information switching} has zero support under any non-degenerate continuous prior on $\bAs$. \end{theorem} Intuitively, aggregating multiple studies is a fruitful pursuit only when the datasets share enough similarity or structure; it is natural to expect that our subspace factor model is well-posed when there are fewer study-specific latent factors than shared factors.
-Theorem \ref{th:no_prior_support} makes this intuition precise, showing that the potential problem of information switching is resolved \textit{almost surely}, i.e., \textit{generic identifiability} of $\bSigma$ \citep{allman2009identifiability} is ensured under any continuous prior on $\bAs$ as long as $\sum_{s=1}^{S} \qs\leq q$.
-The assumption is therefore a natural one, and $\bSigma$ is completely identifiable as a result, allowing for us to study and interpret the interaction between variables.
+The Lemma provides requisite insights to avoid this with a very simple condition to ensure $\bSigma$ fully explains the shared covariance. \begin{theorem} If \changen{$q\geq\sum_{s=1}^{S}\qs >0$} then {information switching} has zero support under any non-degenerate continuous prior on $\bAs$. \end{theorem} Intuitively, aggregating multiple studies is a fruitful pursuit only when the datasets share enough similarity or structure; it is natural to expect that our subspace factor model is well-posed when there are fewer study-specific latent factors than shared factors. \changen{As $S$ grows, the condition in Theorem \ref{th:no_prior_support} entails $q$ to tend towards larger values compared to study-specific values $\qs$, while also resolving the information switching issue \textit{almost surely}.
+That is, \textit{generic identifiability} of $\bSigma$ \citep{allman2009identifiability} is ensured under any continuous prior on $\bAs$, as long as $\sum_{s=1}^{S} \qs\leq q$.} The assumption is therefore a natural one, and $\bSigma$ is completely identifiable as a result, allowing for us to study and interpret the interaction between variables.
 To illustrate concretely in the context of the above example, consider setting the shared $\wt{\bLambda}$ to be a $5 \times 4$ matrix and $q_{1}=q_{2}=1$, i.e., right-hand side of \eqref{eq:example1}-\eqref{eq:example2}.
-Now, $\wt{\bLambda}$ accounts for the variability in the marginal distribution \eqref{eq:ourmodel_marginal}, and in turn the parts explained by $\bA_{1}$ and $\bA_{2}$ no longer have intersection.
-Notably, the strategy of restricting the augmented matrix $ $ to be of full column-rank by \citet{devito2019multi} also requires a similar condition $dq-q(q-1)/2 +\sum_{s=1}^{S}\{d\qs-\qs(\qs-1)/2\}\leq Sd(d-1)/2$.
+Now, $\wt{\bLambda}$ accounts for the variability in the marginal distribution \eqref{eq:ourmodel_marginal}, and in turn the parts explained by $\bA_{1}$ and $\bA_{2}$ no longer have intersection. \changen{When $S$ is very large, it may not be possible to satisfy $q\geq\sum_{s=1}^{S}\qs$.
+To see this, consider an extreme case where $S=d+1$ with $\qs=1$ for all $s$, which implies $\sum_{s=1}^{S} \qs=d+1>q$.
+Even in such cases when identifiability of shared versus study-specific components is compromised, SUFA can nonetheless fit the data well in terms of efficiently learning the marginal covariance structures by borrowing information across studies.
+Further detailed discussions and simulations can be found in Section \ref{sm subsec:many_studies} of the supplementary materials.
+Notably, requiring that the augmented matrix $ $ is of full column-rank to ensure identifiability in \citet{devito2019multi} imposes a similar condition $dq-q(q-1)/2 +\sum_{s=1}^{S}\{d\qs-\qs(\qs-1)/2\}\leq Sd(d-1)/2$, which similarly becomes unattainable when $S$ grows large.}